buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 * Use strategies like caching for data that you use often and are unlikely to be updated instead of calling APIs constantly.
 * Regulate the rate of your requests for smoother distribution.
 These can be done by using queues or scheduling API calls in appropriate intervals.
 * Use metadata about your app’s API usage, including rate limit status to manage app’s behaviour dynamically.
 * Think of rate limiting while designing your client application.
-Be mindful of retries, errors, loops and the frequency of API calls.
+Be mindful of retries, errors, loops, and the frequency of API calls.